Kenneth Tynan: Personal life

 Tynan's first marriage deteriorated to the point where he was living apart from Dundy, and they finally divorced in May 1964.
 In December 1962, he had met Kathleen Halton, the daughter of wartime CBC correspondent Matthew Halton and sister of contemporary CBC journalist David Halton.
 Tynan convinced her to leave her husband and live with him.
-On 30 June 1967, before a New Jersey Justice of the Peace, Tynan married a six-month pregnant Halton, with Marlene Dietrich as witness.
+On 30 June 1967, before a New Jersey Justice of the Peace, Tynan married a six-months-pregnant Halton, with Marlene Dietrich as witness.
 During the ceremony, Dietrich backed towards some doors to close them; the judge interrupted his oration, and without change in tone or pace said: "And do you, Kenneth, take Kathleen for your lawful-wedded—I wouldn't stand with your ass to an open door in this office, lady—wife to have and to hold?"

-Tynan's second marriage began falling apart, largely because of "Tynan's insistence on total sexual latitude for himself, fidelity for his wife".
+Tynan's second marriage began falling apart, largely because of his "insistence on total sexual latitude for himself, fidelity for his wife".
 He formed a relationship with a woman to enact sado-masochistic fantasies, sometimes involving both of them cross-dressing, sometimes hiring prostitutes as "extras" in elaborate scenes.
-Tynan told his wife that he intended to continue with the sessions weekly "although all common sense and reason and kindness and even camaraderie are against it. ...
+Tynan told his wife that he intended to continue with the sessions weekly, "although all common sense and reason and kindness and even camaraderie are against it....
 It is my choice, my thing, my need ...
 It is fairly comic and slightly nasty.
 But it is shaking me like an infection and I cannot do anything but be shaken until the fit has passed."

-The memoir of Tracy Tynan, his daughter from the marriage to Elaine Dundy, was published in 2016 in the United States.
-Wear and Tear: The Threads of My Life concerns her parents' tempestuous marriage, and Tynan's later experiences of them after the couple divorced.
+The memoir of Tracy Tynan, his daughter from his marriage to Dundy, was published in 2016 in the United States.
+Wear and Tear: The Threads of My Life concerns her parents' tempestuous marriage and Tynan's later experiences of them after the couple divorced.